johnnolan/johnnolan.dev/src/random/articles/performance-errors-ga.md

 ---
 layout: layouts/article.njk
 title:  "Performance Tracking and Error Tracking in Google Analytics with Data Studio"
+description:  "How to setup and use Google Data Studio with RUM and Error Tracking via Google Analytics"
 date: 2018-10-08
 tags:
   - other